edmodlabs/techsummer-site-master/src/docs/1.0.0/project_introduction/index.md

   <div style="text-align:center">
   	<strong>Pro Tips</strong>
   </div>
-  Yellow flags represent info our team finds cool.
+  Yellow flags represent reminders and info our team finds cool.
 We're a team of engineers, film directors and more, so these are great to dive deeper into concepts and material.
 </div>
 <br>